A-gent/L4D2-Pipe/README.md

 - [ ] Test Strip_DevOnly Module
 - [ ] Add Piping Commands for ConfigHandler
 - [ ] Incorporate the Auto Greeting Message from the 'pipe_test' example
+- [ ] Make most client-side Print responses global using the example from the 'testglobal' ConVar

 ***